GaloisInc/crucible/README.md

    a given program with no user intervention and try to find bugs, but may raise false positives and is less useful for full verification than `crux-llvm`.
    See [the README](./uc-crux-llvm/README.md) for details.

+Finally, the following packages are intended primarily for use by Crucible
+developers:

+ * **`crucible-cli`** provides a CLI for interacting with the Crucible simulator, via programs written in `crucible-syntax`.

+ * **`crucible-syntax`** provides a native S-Expression based concrete syntax for crucible programs.
+It is useful for being able to directly interact with the core Crucible simulator without bringing in issues related to the translation of other front-ends (e.g. the LLVM translation).
+It is primarily intended for the purpose of writing test cases.

 The development of major features and additions to `crucible` is done in separate branches of the repository, all of which are based off